 Once he's finished with a report, he sends his files to the Vault for paperless storage.
 He was using it to protect his files even before he upgraded to the Elite System, and for the past five years he’s been using it to go almost 100 percent paperless.

 He said he backs up his files without having to think about it, and if he has a crash or moves to a new computer, restoring them is a breeze.
-He loves that Exact restores his settings too. ”Exact easily transfers all my settings and QuickLists without my having to recreate anything,“ he said.
+He loves that Vault restores his settings too.
+"Vault easily transfers all my settings and QuickLists without my having to recreate anything," he said.

 Roark spends valuable time making sure his reports are precise and thorough.
-With Vault he knows that if something happens to his computer, or an accident occurs, he won't lose any of the hard work he put into his appraisals. ”Vault and Exact are basically a set-and-forget tool that you forget you have until you need it.
-Then, they are like a gift from God.“
+With Vault he knows that if something happens to his computer, or an accident occurs, he won't lose any of the hard work he put into his appraisals.
+"Vault is basically a set-and-forget tool that you forget you have until you need it.
+Then, they are like a gift from God."

 To appraisers: Roark recommends an iPad for mobile appraising.
 He told us he’d used other machines in the past that crashed and caused him to waste time during inspections.
 But with an iPad, he said device crashes were minimal, and so was the re-boot time.